1j01/pixelweaver/README.md

 previewing the change by scaling/translating the output of the program before simulating back up to that point.

-I could render the program in parallel at a zoomed out scale, and use that for the preview when zooming out or panning, and potentially a minimap for navigation as well.
+I could render the program in parallel at a zoomed out scale (at a lower resolution), and use that for the preview when zooming out or panning, and potentially a minimap for navigation as well.
-(Like, a lower-resolution but larger-area image than the main view.)

 ## Usage

-In the future, this project will take a new form, and it'll be subsumed and superceded by a [later project](#a-generative-creative-toolset).

 For now, these are the steps you need to take to play around with it:
 * Install a reasonably recent version of [Node.js] if you don't have it already